Shauuun/CSC413-RNN/README.md

 ## Model Examples
+There is a sentence in the training set "It is a little on the pricier side but for all the experience you get and the quality, it is worth it." and it is labelled as 0.
+For a negative review.
+But our model labels it as 1, a positive review.
+Though it's considered as unsuccessful labelling, the review itself is positive nonetheless.
+'Went for lunch.
+Beef brisket sandwich was awesome.
+So juicy and tender.
+Pulled pork was was just as good!'
+Was labelled a 1 or a positive review.
+That was a successful prediction.

 ## Data Source
 The souce of our data set comes from a Yelp dataset(https://www.yelp.com/dataset).
 The dataset contains over 6 million reviews, along with business and user information.